HelmchenLabSoftware/Cascade/README.md

 #### With a local installation (macOS)

+For more recent Macbook versions, the Apple Silicon chip makes it challenging to install the packages recommended for Cascade (however, CASCADE user [Matúš Halák](https://github.com/matushalak) has recently found a nice and simple solution, [check it out!](https://github.com/HelmchenLabSoftware/Cascade/issues/46#issuecomment-2765456770)).
+There is a [related issue](https://github.com/HelmchenLabSoftware/Cascade/issues/46) on this topic.
+We provide instructions to install Cacade with Rosetta that is compatible Apple Silicon chips: [https://github.com/HelmchenLabSoftware/Cascade/blob/master/etc/Instructions_Mac2024.md](Link to instructions).

-For macOS, we provide instructions on how to run Cascade with the old (Intel) chips:
+For older macOS versions, we provide instructions on how to run Cascade with the old (Intel) chips:

 On macOS there is an issue with the Tensorflow build provided by Conda (see https://stackoverflow.com/questions/53014306/error-15-initializing-libiomp5-dylib-but-found-libiomp5-dylib-already-initial ).
 There are several workarounds, but it seems to be most reliable to install Tensorflow and Keras using `pip`.
 To do so, download/clone the Github repository to your local computer, navigate to the main folder of the repository, and follow these steps:
 1. Create a new Anaconda environment with required base packages: `conda env create -f etc/environment_mac.yml`